Hippopotamus: Characteristics

-The hippo's jaw powered by huge masseter and digastric muscles, and the hinge is located far back enough so that they can open their mouths at 100–110 degrees.
+The hippo's jaw is powered by huge masseter and digastric muscles, and the hinge is located far back enough so that they can open their mouths at 100–110 degrees.
 Extensions at the back of the jaw create more surface area for muscle attachment, which gives them large, droopy cheeks This allows them to achieve their gape without tearing any tissue.
 On the lower jaw, the incisors and canines grow continuously, the former reaching 40 cm, while the latter can grow to up to 50 cm.
 The lower canines are sharpened through contact with the smaller upper canines.
 The canines and incisors are used mainly for combat instead of feeding, and the jaws are too rigid for side to side motion, making them less efficient for chewing.
-Hippos rely on their flattened, horny lips to grasp and pull grasses which are then passed to the molars, which have complex enamel folds on their chewing surface.
+Hippos rely on their flattened, horny lips to grasp and pull grasses which are then passed to the molars, and ground on the complex enamel folds.
 The hippo is considered to be a pseudoruminant; it has a complex three-chambered stomach, but does not "chew cud".